-What Crimes Can Get You on the Sex Offender Registry in Florida?
+Crimes That Can Get You on the Florida Sex Offender Registry

 - On behalf of Mike G Law posted in Sex Crimes on Thursday, December 26, 2019

 Certain convictions have long-reaching effects.
 Even after you’ve paid your debt to society and served your time, if you are charged with particular sexual offenses, you may be forced to register as a sex offender or sex predator for the rest of your life.
 This could make it more difficult to secure meaningful employment, get a degree, borrow money, buy a home, and more.
 Basically, it can make your life much, much harder.